10 Things You Had No Idea Were Actually Covered in Fecal Matter

 Since you’re constantly touching your smartphone—even in the bathroom—it’s no surprise this can harbor a pretty heavy-duty bacterial load.
 In fact, University of Arizona researchers found that an average cell phone has ten times the amount of bacteria as a toilet seat.
 (Though it’s mostly your own mix of bacteria, so it’s not exactly harmful to you.)
 Since you can’t dunk your smartphone into bleach to disinfect it, wipe it down with a microfiber cloth or look for electronics-safe swabs to clean it up with.

 How does a machine that’s constantly full of soap and water end up coated in E. coli and other fecal bacteria?
 Dirty underwear is the culprit.
 Every pair of dirty underwear contains about a tenth of a gram of poop.
 Unless you use hot water wash or bleach, those bacteria will end up on your other clothes and growing in your washing machine, according to a study published in Frontiers in Microbiology.
-(That’s definitely an incentive to go commando!)
+Make sure you keep up with cleaning your washing machine.

 Consistently one of the nastiest spots in the kitchen, that sponge carries more bacteria than a toilet seat, according to German researchers.
 And the worst part?
 The recommended methods for cleaning it—running it through the dishwasher or microwaving it—may actually make it worse.
 The solution is to toss the sponge every week or sanitize it in a bleach solution.